Jean de Brunhoff: Babar

-Babar revived
+Babar's revival

 Soon after the end of World War II, Laurent, who had become an artistic painter like his father and had also studied at the Académie de la Grande Chaumière, began work on a Babar book of his own.
-Although his style of painting was different from his father's and he emphasized picture more than text in the creation of his books, he trained himself to draw elephants in strict accord with the style of his father.
+Although his style of painting was different from his father's and he emphasized picture more than text in the creation of his books, Laurent trained himself to draw elephants in strict accord with the style of his father.
 Consequently, many people did not notice any difference in authorship and assumed the six-year gap in the series was because of the war.
 Laurent has always been careful to emphasize that Babar was his father's creation (and to some extent his mother's) and that he continued the series largely as a way of keeping the memory of his father and his own childhood alive.

 Death

-Jean de Brunhoff died on October 16, 1937, from tuberculosis.
+Jean de Brunhoff died from tuberculosis on 16 October 1937; he was only 37 years old.